willyweb31/willyweb31/README.md

-## Hello!👋 I'm Will Webster, an Aspiring Software Engineer🧑‍💻 from Indiana University
+## Hello!👋 I'm Will Webster, an Aspiring Software Developer🧑‍💻 from Indiana University

 I'm a passionate software engineer with experience in a variety of technologies.
 I'm currently pursuing my degree in Informatics at Indiana University, where I focus on software development, web design, and AI policy.